-Interaction requests (considered by quarter) 15 November for January-March (submit at least 45 days before each quarter) 15 February for April-June 15 May for July-September 15 August for October-December 1 September 2024 Unity Day Interim CAR/CAT for decision in 2025 available 28 November 2024 Translated Interim CAR/CAT available As soon as possible after CAR is published.
-No later than 60 days before the interim meeting Amendments to interim CAR and CAT motions 13 February 2025-Must be in final form 15 days before the WSC Interim WSC meeting 28 February & 1 March 2025 11am-1pm & 2pm-4pm, Pacific Time Deadline for regions to request to be 1 May 2025 recognized as a new Conference participant at WSC 2026

-Regional and zonal motions deadline
+Interaction requests (considered by quarter) (submit at least 45 days before each quarter) 15 November for January-March 15 February for April-June 15 May for July-September 15 August for October-December Unity Day 1 September 2024 Deadline for all candidate submissions to the HRP's nomination process TBD Interim CAR/CAT for decision in 2025 available 28 November 2024 Translated Interim CAR/CAT available As soon as possible after CAR is published.
+No later than 60 days before the interim meeting Amendments to interim CAR and CAT motions 13 February 2025-Must be in final form 15 days before the WSC Interim WSC meeting 28 February & 1 March 2025 11am-1pm & 2pm-4pm, Pacific Time Deadline for regions to request to be recognized as a new Conference participant at WSC 2026 1 May 2025 Regional and zonal motions deadline Motions must be received by 1 July and be in CAR -ready form by 3 August 2025.
+Regions and zones are encouraged to send their motions as early as possible.
+(For more information, see page 20.)
+English Conference Agenda Report available 3 November 2025 Translated Conference Agenda Report available 3 December 2025 Deadline for regional material to be submitted for inclusion in the CAT posting 3 January 2026 Conference Approval Track material available 3 February 2026 Regional and zonal report deadline TBD Deadline for regional material to be submitted for inclusion in the Conference Report TBD